siberianfox/g2wiki/Debugging-G2-on-OSX-with-GDB-and-Atmel-ICE.md

   * [GDB cheat sheet](http://users.ece.utexas.edu/~adnan/gdb-refcard.pdf)

 * Some useful commands

+  * The `make` command (make VERBOSE=2 PLATFORM=G2v9k debug) sets the "current elf" for your PLATFORM

   * `load` programs the board with the current elf for your PLATFORM.
-Always do this after every recompile
+(Do this after a recompile)

-  * `monitor reset halt` to reset.
-Do this next.
+  * `monitor reset halt` to reset the board.
+Do this every time you load.

-* The `make` command sets the "current elf" for your PLATFORM

-* This is Embedded GDB, so some commands in the cheat sheets do not work:
+* This is Embedded GDB, so `run` and some commands in the cheat sheets do not work
-  * `run`

 ### A Very Brief Embedded GDB primer
 Even if you are familiar with GDB, you may find a few important differences when using it with an embedded project.
 This will not be a thorough how-to on this topic, but will hopefully serve enough to get you started.